Email FacebookTwitterMenu burgerClose thin

 Share

-Established in 1969, the Alternative Minimum Tax was originally intended to prevent wealthy Americans from shortchanging the federal government at tax time.
+Established in 1969, the alternative minimum tax (AMT) was originally intended to prevent wealthy Americans from shortchanging the federal government at tax time.
 Generally, taxpayers can take advantage of credits and deductions to reduce their tax liability and lower their taxable income.
-The Alternative Minimum Tax comes into play once your income reaches a certain limit.
+The AMT comes into play once your income reaches a certain limit.
 While the tax was permanently indexed for inflation in 2013, millions of Americans may still find themselves getting hit with the AMT this year.
 If you’re worried you may have to pay, here’s what you need to know.

 How the Alternative Minimum Tax Works